Closing on Your Home

 Closing the Purchase

-- Closing Disclosure: This is an itemized accounting of the buyer and the seller’s closing costs.
-This exhaustive document is actually available three days before the day of closing, and if you have a chance to look it over beforehand, do so.
-While long, this document should be looked over with care.
+- Closing Disclosure: This is an itemized account of the buyer and the seller’s closing costs and is typically available three days before closing day, and if you have a chance to look it over beforehand, we highly recommend you do so.

-- Warranty Title: This legal description of the property transfers the property from the seller to the buyer.
+- Warranty Title: This is a legal description of the property that transfers the property from the seller to the buyer.

 - Statement of Identity: The title company uses this to clear up any confusion between you and someone who shares the same name.